 Computers with more CPU cores can outperform those with a lower core count, but results will vary with the MATLAB application.
 MATLAB automatically uses multithreading to exploit the natural parallelism found in many MATLAB applications.
 But not all MATLAB functions are multithreaded, and the speed-up varies with the algorithm.
 For additional capability, Parallel Computing Toolbox offers parallel programming constructs that more directly leverage multiple computer cores.

 Virtual cores may modestly improve overall system performance, but they are likely to have little effect on the performance of MATLAB applications.
 Intel CPUs with hyper-threading give the appearance that a computer has twice as many cores than it actually has.
 When using a tool such as Windows Task Manager, MATLAB may appear to use only half of the CPU cores available on the computer, when in fact the "unused" half is actually the virtual cores created by hyper-threading.
-There have been reports that MATLAB performance improves for some applications if hyper-threading is disabled.
-In most situations the performance difference will not be large enough to make this an attractive opportunity, but you may want to experiment.

 MATLAB applications that use more than 3 GB of memory (2 GB on some platforms) require the 64-bit version of MATLAB.